 The Company uses contractors, as necessary and in compliance with bargaining agreements, so that sufficient overall resources are deployed to address maintenance and construction.
-SoCalGas shall continue to require that contractor employees undergo training and meet specific compliance requirements to perform work on Company pipelines and facilities.
-Contractors shall be monitored to see that they perform their responsibilities consistent with Company standards and contract requirements.
+SoCalGas requires that contractor employees undergo training and meet specific compliance requirements to perform work on Company pipelines and facilities.
+Contractors are monitored so that they perform their responsibilities consistent with Company standards and contract requirements.
+Contractors are monitored through ISNetworld, a third-party contractor compliance company.

-3.1.2 Gas Operations Training
+3.2.
+Gas Operations Training

 Safety is rooted in all phases of training provided by Gas Operations Training and Development.
-It starts with the formalized training that employees receive when they begin their career, emphasized on the job, and then re-emphasized during training they receive as they advance to new jobs.
+It starts with the formalized training that employees receive when they begin their career, emphasized on the job, and then reinforced during training they receive as they advance to new jobs.

 Training courses are delivered to each function/classification in all field job progressions and vary from two to seven weeks for entry-level positions.
-Courses are taught utilizing various training methods and delivery by a centralized Gas Operations Training and Development team, with most of the instructors having gained practical experience on the job.
+Courses are taught utilizing various training methods and are foundationally rooted on our Gas Standards.
+The courses are delivered by a centralized Gas Operations Training and Development team, with most of the instructors having gained practical experience on the job.
 These instructors convey consistent safety messages and confirm the understanding of the classroom training by observing employees perform in simulated field situations at SoCalGas' training complex in Pico Rivera.